 Graphics Diagnostics Examples

 Before you can use Graphics Diagnostics to diagnose rendering problems in your app, you have to capture graphics information from the app while it's running.
-You can use Visual Studio to manually capture graphics information from an app that you run from Visual Studio, or you can use the programmatic capture API to capture graphics information from an app that's running on a computer that doesn't have Visual Studio.
-You can use programmatic capture on both local and remote machines, and it's the only way to capture graphics information from Windows RT devices.
+Graphics information can be captured from an app that's running locally, or from an app that's running on a remote computer or other device.
+These walkthroughs demonstrate how you can capture graphics information from an app manually or programmatically:

-A missing object or part of an object is one of the most common problems that graphics developers experience.
-This kind of problem can be difficult to diagnose because an object goes through several transformations from model-space to projection onto the screen.
-Nevertheless, the problem is typically due to misconfigured device state, problems in transforming the object's geometry, or a misconfigured graphics pipeline.
+A missing object (or objects) is one of the most common rendering problems that graphics developers experience.
+This kind of problem can be difficult to diagnose because several different kinds of errors might cause an object to apparently disappear.
+Typical causes for missing objects include misconfigured device state, problems in transforming the object's geometry, or a misconfigured graphics pipeline.

-Here's a scenario that demonstrates how to debug a rendering problem that's caused by a shader bug:
+Here's a scenario that demonstrates how you can use Graphics Diagnostics to track down a not-so-subtle rendering problem that's caused by a minor shader bug:

 You can use Graphics Diagnostics to debug DirectCompute compute-shader kernels that generate incorrect results.
 With DirectCompute, you can use the computational power of the GPU to perform calculations on a large number of data elements in parallel.
 For certain kinds of problems, utilizing the GPU can perform many times faster than even well-optimized CPU code.
 However, traditional debuggers can't detect code that runs on the GPU.
 Debugging this kind of code requires specialized tools that are often vendor-specific, and might not integrate well with Visual Studio.
 To make compute-shader debugging more consistent across a range of GPUs, Graphics Diagnostics captures DirectCompute Dispatch events—in addition to Direct3D rendering events—so that you can use familiar tools to debug problems in your compute-shader code.